MagMillen-Dutka/SVG-Logo-Generator/README.md

 # SVG LOGO Generator

 ## Description:
 The application is designed to make creating an SVG image easier based on simple command prompts.

+When a user has decided on their criteria, following the automated command prompts, the SVG file will be created to their specification.

 ## Table of Contents: